katarzyna-z/snap-plugin-collector-neutron/README.md

 It can be used locally on the OpenStack host or remotely communicating with the OpenStack host via HTTP(S).

 ### System Requirements
- - Linux
- - OpenStack deployment available
+ * OpenStack deployment available

+### Operating systems
+All OSs currently supported by snap:
+* Linux/amd64

 ### Installation
 #### Download neutron plugin binary: